WVUHPC/Introduction-HPC/_episodes/02-cli.md

 teaching: 30
 exercises: 30
 questions:
-- "How do I use the Linux terminal"
+- "How do I use the Linux terminal?"
 objectives:
 - "Commands to connect to the HPC"
 - "Navigating the filesystem"